Nijmegen: More room for the river Waal

 To prevent flooding in the near future, the Dutch government is changing the course of more than 30 rivers throughout the country.
 These measures, taken along the rivers IJssel, Lek, Maas and Waal, are known as ‘Room for the River’.
 Room for the river Waal as it passes Nijmegen is one of these measures.
 As part of this, the artificial island Veur-Lent was created in 2015.

 The river Waal not only has a sharp bend near Nijmegen, it also forms a bottleneck.
-In 1993 and 1995 this led to high water and floods.
-To prevent this from happening again and to protect inhabitants of the city and its surroundings against the water, work has been done to relocate the Waal dike in Lent and to excavate a large ancillary channel in the flood plains, creating an island in the Waal.
-The large-scale project involves the construction of three bridges, new dikes and concrete water barriers.
-On the island, a project of alleged sustainable urbanism is giving birth to an urban river park with possibilities for recreation, culture, water and nature.
+In 1993 and 1995, this led to high water and floods.
+To prevent this from happening again, and to protect inhabitants of the city and its surroundings against the water, work has been done to relocate the Waal dike in Lent and to excavate a large ancillary channel in the flood plains, creating an island in the Waal opposite Nijmegen.
+The large-scale project involved the construction of three bridges, new dikes and concrete water barriers.
+The island contains an urban river park with possibilities for recreation, culture, water and nature.

-Sustainability

-Nijmegen is a vibrant and progressive city with a number of Green Initiatives, as well as residents who prioritise quality of life and sustainability.
-Europe's first food forest is located in the village of Gresbeek, and visitors can take sustainable guided tours of the city aboard the solar-powered "Sun Train" (Zonnetrein).

 Transport

 Nijmegen has five railway stations: Nijmegen, Nijmegen Dukenburg, Nijmegen Heyendaal, Nijmegen Lent and Nijmegen Goffert.
 The central station is connected to the national Intercity network.
-The bus company Breng (a subsidiary of Hermes) operates the city buses in the Arnhem-Nijmegen metropolitan area.
+The bus company Breng operates the city buses in the Arnhem-Nijmegen metropolitan area.

 Like most Dutch cities, bicycles are an important mode of transport.
 The city is connected to Arnhem, 18 km to the north, by a "fietssnelweg" (fast cycle highway) which crosses the Snelbinder bridge in the city.
 During 2010–2012 the cycle highway received upgrades to further encourage the use of bicycles for transport between Nijmegen and Arnhem.
 In May 2016, the Dutch Fietsersbond (Cyclists' Union) awarded the 2016 Fietsstad (Cycling City) award to the city of Nijmegen.

+Keizer Karelplein (English The Plaza of Emperor Charlemagne), a roundabout in the center of the city with seven busy connecting or almost connecting roads, is one of the most accident-prone roads in the Netherlands, and Nijmegen has an extensive, overcrowded road network that splits up the city in separate parts instead of having the busy roads out-of-center away from densely populated areas as is the norm in the rest of the country.
+The roundabout surrounds a park which is not used because it would be life-threatening to attempt to cross the road of the roundabout to get to and from the park.
+There is also a Keizer Karelplein in Maastricht.

-The river is a busy freight transport route, with barges to the city as well as passing through on the way between the industrial regions of Germany and the docks at Amsterdam, Rotterdam and Hook of Holland.
+The river is a busy freight transport route, with barges passing through on the way between the industrial regions of Germany and the docks at Amsterdam, Rotterdam and Hook of Holland.
 The Maas–Waal Canal also carries freight through the city.